 Louis R. Harlan, historian, former AHA president, and University Distinguished Professor Emeritus of History at the University of Maryland, College Park, passed away this past Friday, January 22, 2010 after a long illness.
 He was 87.
-Below we reprint the biography marking his presidential address from the 1989 AHA General Meeting booklet.
+Below we reprint the biography marking his presidential address from the 1989 AHA Annual Meeting.
 Look to a future issue of Perspectives on History for an expanded remembrance.

 The Google Books discussion (the pros and cons, the settlement) rages on, and this week we bring you two new articles on the matter.
 Then, the recent death of Senator Ted Kennedy has brought a lot of media attention, and a renewed look at the history of the Kennedy family.
 And finally, we link to the relaunch of the BBC History Magazine, a new take on Martha Ballard’s diary, 20 interesting maps, an archives on the web contest, and finally a president tracker.

 Article By: Elisabeth Grant, Jessica Pritchard, and Robert B. Townsend